 Governance Centralized, consistent.
 Federated; deliberate object-level shares.

-Complexity Fewer moving parts, simpler. ore complex — requires configuration data shares and multiple Data 360s.
+Complexity Fewer moving parts, simpler.
+More complex—requires configuration data shares and multiple Data orgs.

 AI/Analytics Enterprise-wide AI models.
-Regional AI; insights can be shared selectively.
+Regional AI.
+Selectively share insights.

 Design carefully